Updated on: 11/22/2019

 If you or a loved one has been hurt in a car accident involving a self-driving or semi-autonomous vehicle, you may be able to recover damages.
 These accidents can be extremely serious, resulting large medical bills, extended absences from work, rehabilitation, as well as pain and suffering.

-Contact the attorneys at Seattle-based Davis Law Group, P.S., for a free case evaluation to discuss your case.
+Contact the Seattle injury attorneys at Davis Law Group, P.S., for a free case evaluation to discuss your case.
 Call (206) 727-4000, use the chat feature below or fill out the form on this page to get started.